syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 # Appearance

-This section explains customize the appearance for header, footer and cells in Calendar through `style`proeprties.
+This section explains customize the appearance for header, footer and cells in Calendar through `style`properties.

 ## Customize header appearance